Facebook TwitterLinkedInYoutubewhatsapp Start Planning for your Financial goals

 A few proactive steps that would have given better stability to Karthik:

-• An Emergency Fund of 6-8months of expenses would have given him the confidence and the control that he needed the most.
+- An Emergency Fund of 6-8 months of expenses would have given him the confidence and the control that he needed the most in his financial struggle.

 Above all, it would have given him confidence and control when everything seemed out of control.

-• He could have requested the bank for EMI deferment.
+- He could have requested the bank for EMI deferment citing his financial struggle.

 EMI deferral is when the lending bank allows you to stop EMI payment for a specified period.
 Karthik could have requested the bank for deferment of his loan until he got a new job and became financially stable.

-• Or he could have restructured his home loan for lower EMI amount.
+- Or he could have restructured his home loan for a lower EMI amount.

-Restructuring of his loan would have allowed him to pay lesser amount as EMI, while taking away some financial pressure off him.
+Restructuring his loan would have allowed him to pay a lesser amount as EMI while taking away some financial pressure off him.

 These would have minimized the damage to his savings.
 The dissolving of his liquid assets would have been much slower.
 In turn, it would have saved him from the immense stress that he was in, every single moment.

-Liquid assets like mutual funds would have helped him to focus on his job search more rather than worrying about which physical asset to sell if the need may arise.
+Liquid assets like mutual funds would have helped him to focus on his job search more rather than worrying about which physical asset to sell if the need arose.

-Given that he had no health cover, it would have become a crucial decision.
+Given that he had no health coverage, it would have become a crucial decision.

-Karthik risked getting into the debt trap, just because he didn’t have a sufficient proportion of liquid asset.
+Karthik risked getting into the debt trap, just because he didn’t have a sufficient proportion of liquid assets.

-Basically, Karthik needed a financial plan that would have helped him to have a better life.
+Basically, from the short story about financial problems in Karthik’s life, he learned a big lesson on the importance of a financial plan that would have helped him to have a better life.
 Much better than the one he is having now.

-Financial planning lets you know your financial potential and your limits so that you can take the right optimal decisions during the times of the financial crisis.
+Financial planning lets you know your financial potential and your limits so that you can make the right optimal decisions during times of the financial crisis and stories about financial problems around us emphasize this fact more often than not.

-Unfortunately, he had to compromise for a lesser paying job just to manage expenses and keep everything afloat at home.
-Now it is at least 5 years set-back in his life, because of which, Karthik has to change his financial goals and his retirement plans.
+Unfortunately, he had to compromise for a lesser-paying job just to manage expenses and keep everything afloat at home.
+Now it is at least 5 years of setbacks in his life, and because of this, Karthik has to change his financial goals and his retirement plans.

-Maybe if he had a financial plan, he would have stayed a little longer in Kuwait and found a good job.
+Maybe if he had a financial plan, he would have stayed a little longer in Kuwait and found a good job and there won’t be any stories about his financial problems.

 Maybe he would have negotiated boldly for better pay.
 He would have had much lesser mental stress.
 Above all, Karthik would have preserved his precious peace of mind.